Designated service

 AML/CTF Act 2006 section 5

-Independent remittance service provider
+Independent remittance dealer

 A remittance service provider that uses its own products, platforms or systems to provide remittance services to customers.
-An independent remittance provider may own or control a number of branches.

 See